Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Weddle surfaces and the blow-ups of the exceptional lines

-While the map $\varphi_O$ that we just described is special, in the sense that it is always defined over the field of definition of the curve and does not depend on the curve, it is important to bear in mind that projecting away from any of the $32$ lines of $Y$ (the sixteen tropes or the sixteen exceptional lines) would also give us a map from $Y$ into a quartic surface in $\mathbb{P}^3$ with the same singularities.
-Any of these maps can be described as $\tau\circ \pi_O$, where $\tau$ is any automorphism of $Y$ exchanging the trope that we are projecting and $E_O$.
+Projecting away from any of the $32$ lines of $Y$ (the sixteen tropes or the sixteen exceptional lines) would also give us a map from $Y$ into a quartic surface in $\mathbb{P}^3$ with the same singularities.
+Any of these maps can be described as $\tau\circ \pi_O$, where $\tau$ is any automorphism of $Y$ exchanging the trope that we are projecting and $E_O$.\\